 It is important to remember that, cross-culturally, there are many different ways of referring to "young people."
 From the perspective of the United States, the word “youth” (as seen within the pages of Christus Vivit) often means something different in this country than what the Vatican documents originally intended to convey.

-Question: What does the word “youth” mean in Christus Vivit?
+Question: What do the words “youth,” "young person," or "young people" mean in Christus Vivit?